 - Nonresidents: This scholarship may be renewed for eight semesters or four years (whichever comes first.)

-Students awarded prior to 2021-22 should review the First Generation Grant criteria.
+Students who received grant before 2020-21 should review the First Generation Grant criteria.

 - Undergraduate, degree-seeking students are eligible to return to the university within 1-3 terms from their last graded semester without readmitting or reapplying for admission (read more on the Registrar’s website).